formal-land/coq-of-rust/docs/PROOF.md

 Arguments Φ _ {_}.
 ```

 This states how to go from a type `A` used in the simulation to a value of type `Value.t` in the translated Rust code.
-It also states the type `Φ` representing the type of `A`.
+It also states the type `Φ` representing the type of `A` in `Ty.t` in the translated code.

 This conversion is necessary, as in the translated Rust code all the types of values are collapsed in a single type `Value.t`.
-When writing our statements to say that our simulations are equal to the original Rust code, we always convert from the simulations values to untyped values using the projection `φ`.
+When writing our statements to say that our simulations are equal to the original Rust code, we always convert from the simulations values to untyped values using the projection `φ` (we never go the other way around).

 Having a typeclass is useful to avoid having to precise which conversion we use when calling the projection `φ`.
-The downside is that we have to make sure that these conversions are unique, and create one different Coq type for each Rust type to avoid confusion.
+The downside is that, in order to avoid confusion, we have to make sure that these conversions are unique and create one different Coq type for each Rust type.

-We also add the definition for `ToValue` in the `simulations/` folders.
+We also add the definitions for the instances of `ToValue` for each types in the `simulations/` folders.

 ## Equality of the simulations

-Once we have defined our simulations, we need to make sure that they behave as the original translated code.
-This is especially important as the original Rust code may evolve, and we need a reliable way to know what simulations should be changed.
+Once we have defined our simulations, we need to make sure that they behave as the translated code.
+This is especially important as the source Rust code may evolve, and we need a reliable way to know which simulations should be changed.

 In [CoqOfRust/proofs/M.v](/CoqOfRust/proofs/M.v) we have a predicate to express that, is a certain environment `env` and from an initial state `state`, the translated code `e` is evaluated to the value `v` and returns the new state `state'`: